-- Big Bad: Of the first three movies, and becomes the Greater Scope Villain after his death in Saw III.
+- Big Bad: Of the first three movies, and becomes the Predecessor Villain after his death in Saw III.

 - Chekhov's Gunman: In the first movie, he's the man that Dr. Gordon is going over with his interns.

 - Crazy-Prepared: As the series progressed, it becomes frightening how far ahead he'd planned and prepared.
 Even his own death factored into his plans.

 - Dark Messiah: His true goal is to make people he feels are wasting their lives gain new appreciation and respect for how precious life is by putting them through hell if they want to continue living.

 - Early Installment Weirdness: In the first film, he slashes the throat of one detective trying to arrest him and lets a second get blown away in a shotgun booby trap, but in the second film he says he has never murdered anyone.
 See his second example under Hypocrite for more.

 - Even Evil Has Loved Ones: And if you ever harm them, then may God have mercy on your soul, because Jigsaw and/or his apprentices won't.